xqb64/venom/README.md

 ## Contributing

 Contributors to this project are very welcome -- specifically, suggestions (and PRs) as for how to make the whole system even faster, because I suspect there's still more performance left to be squeezed out.

+Before submitting a PR, make sure your code:
+- is formatted using `clang-format src/*.c src/*.h` -style=file:.clang-format -i`
+- passes the tests

+There is also a pre-commit hook in the `hooks` folder that you could copy/paste into your `.git/hooks` folder which helps with this process.

 ## See also